-Some services, procedures, tests, and medications require a pre-service review before you receive care.
+Some services, procedures, tests and medications require an authorization before you receive care.
 These requirements help ensure your care is appropriate, timely and safe.
 We also want to help you avoid unexpected medical bills.
-View the Pre-Service Review List on this page for more details, and always refer to it when a procedure is planned.
+View the pre-service review list on this page for more details, and always refer to it when a procedure is planned.

-Here are the basic requirements for each type of pre-service review:
+Here are the basic requirements for each type of authorization:

-- Precertification helps determine whether a service or facility admission is medically necessary.
-It also details what services will be provided, so our clinical teams can help you with a support plan.
+- Precertification: this helps determine whether a service or facility admission is medically necessary.
+It also details what services will be provided so our clinical teams can help you with a support plan.

-- Preauthorization (Radiology) is needed for non-emergency outpatient radiology services (also known as diagnostic imaging).
-It’s performed in a free standing imaging center, hospital outpatient setting, or in-office.
+- Preauthorization (radiology): this is needed for non-emergency, outpatient radiology services (also known as diagnostic imaging).
+It’s performed in a free-standing imaging center, hospital outpatient setting or in-office.

-- A referral is a formal notification to Wellmark from your personal doctor when you need medical services from a out-of-network provider or specialist.
+- Referral: this is a formal notification your personal doctor sends to Wellmark when you need medical services from an out-of-network provider or specialist.
 The referral must be approved by Wellmark prior to you receiving services.

-- Typically in-network providers complete pre-service reviews for you.
+- Typically in-network providers complete an authorization for you.

-- Out-of-network providers in Iowa or South Dakota are not required to handle the pre-service review on your behalf.
+- Out-of-network providers in Iowa or South Dakota are not required to handle the authorization on your behalf.

-- Always ask your provider if he or she has fulfilled all pre-service review requirements before care is given.
+- Always ask your provider if he or she has fulfilled all authorization requirements before care is given.

-- If the out-of-network provider has not submitted a pre-service review request, call the precertification phone number on your ID card before receiving services.
+- If the out-of-network provider has not submitted a authorization request, call the precertification phone number on your ID card before receiving services.

 Why this is important?

-If you or the provider do not request pre-service review for a service or admission to a facility, the benefit could be reduced or denied on the basis you did not request a pre-service review.
+If you or the provider do not request an authorization for a service or admission to a facility, the benefit could be reduced or denied on the basis that you did not request an authorization.
 You could be responsible for a portion or the entire bill.
 (This only applies to out-of-state services.
-If the services are provided by a Wellmark contracting provider, it’s a provider liability.)
+If the services are provided by a Wellmark contracting provider, it's a provider liability.)

-The same goes for prior approval.
-If you or your provider do not request prior approval for a service, the benefit for that service will be denied on the basis you didn’t request prior approval.
-Upon receiving your Explanation of Benefits (EOB) indicating the denial, you will have the opportunity to appeal.
-You’ll be asked to provide medical information to help us determine whether the services were medically necessary and a benefit covered under your medical plan.
-After review, if Wellmark determines the service was medically necessary and a covered benefit, the benefit will be provided according to the terms of your plan.
+Upon receiving your Explanation of Benefits (EOB) indicating a denial, you will have the opportunity to appeal.
+You'll be asked to provide medical information to help us determine whether the services were medically necessary and are a benefit covered under your medical plan.
+After review, if Wellmark determines the service was medically necessary and is a covered benefit, the benefit will be provided according to the terms of your plan.

 Why are notifications and pre-certifications important?